-Paranoia will destroy you: Why Chinese tech isn't spying on us | ZDNet
+Paranoia will destroy us: Why Huawei and other Chinese tech is not spying on Americans | ZDNet

 Let American consumers decide which products they want to buy.
 Legislation that prevents competition is not only stupid and unproductive but also puts our citizens at a disadvantage by not allowing them to purchase inexpensive products that other countries can freely and easily access.

-Should you be allowed to buy Chinese brands of phones in the US and is Congress and the Trump administration interfering with the fundamental principles of capitalism?
+Should you be allowed to buy Chinese brands of phones in the US?
+Is Congress and the Trump administration interfering with the fundamental principles of capitalism?
 Talk Back and Let Me Know.

 Previous and related coverage